-If you are looking for an example to follow I definitely recommend taking up some of Canelo’s training regime.
-Equally if you are a boxing coach, as some of these drills will really help to develop fighters to be more proactive with their defence, while being more dangerous in offence.
+If you are looking for an example to follow I definitely recommend taking up some of Canelo’s training regimes.
+Equally, if you are a boxing coach, some of these drills will really help to develop fighters to be more proactive with their defense, while being more dangerous in the offense.

-Let me know your thoughts in the comments below or check out more boxing training advice by visiting the link here or check out some related useful article below:
+For more like this check out my training breakdowns of Golovkin, Beterbiev or Usyk.
+You also check out more boxing training advice by visiting the link here or check out some related useful articles below:

 - Top 10 Exercises To Improve Hand Speed For Boxing